ghost23/numberformat/README.md

+# numberformat
-numberformat - Port from jquery.numberformatter, without parsing function and without dependency on jquery.
+Port from jquery.numberformatter, without parsing function and without dependency on jquery or jshashtable.

-# Original jquery.numberformatter notes:
+## Original jquery.numberformatter notes:

 jquery.numberformatter - Formatting Numbers in jQuery